The world’s leading publication for data science, AI, and ML professionals.

 Network Analysis using Python's Networkx - (Image by Author)

-Using network analysis, we can scrutinize the sustainability KPIs (ESG scores for instance) of the suppliers and the connections between them.
+Using network analysis, we can scrutinize the suppliers’ sustainability KPIs (ESG scores, for instance) and their connections.

-If there are nodes in the network with questionable sustainability practices, this could imply potential greenwashing.
+If nodes in the network have questionable sustainability practices, this could imply potential greenwashing.

-This gives you an initial understanding of using advanced analytics to detect greenwashing and fraud using publicly available data automatically.
+This gives you an initial understanding of using advanced analytics to detect greenwashing and fraud automatically using publicly available data.

 The End of Greenwashing?

-As we look towards future ESG regulations, the connection between greenwashing and data analytics is set to take a significant turn.
+As we consider future ESG regulations, the connection between greenwashing and data analytics is set to deepen significantly.

 Example of Reporting Categories - (Image by Author)

-ESG reporting is a form of non-financial reporting where organisations communicate their environmental performance (E), social responsibility (S), and governance structures' strength (G) to stakeholders and financial organizations.
+This non-financial report, used by organisations, communicates their environmental performance (E), social responsibility (S), and governance structures’ strength (G) to stakeholders and financial organizations.

-As sustainability awareness among customers and investors grows, corporations will find it risky to hide behind vague or misleading sustainability claims.
+As customer and investor awareness of sustainability grows, corporations will find it risky to hide behind vague or misleading sustainability claims.

 Therefore, greenwashing will face significant challenges in an increasingly data-driven world.